cordialgerm/foe_foundry/data/5e_canonical/guard.md

 ***Spear***. *Melee or Ranged Weapon Attack:* +3 to hit, reach 5 ft. or range 20/60 ft., one target. *Hit:* 4 (1d6 + 1) piercing damage, or 5 (1d8 + 1) piercing damage if used with two hands to make a melee attack.

-**Guards** include members of a city watch, sentries in a citadel or fortified town, and the bodyguards of merchants and nobles.
+**Guards** include members of a city watch, sentries in a citadel or fortified town, and the bodyguards of merchants and nobles.</statblock>